Could Lucy Letby have been stopped sooner? The missed opportunities to catch killer

 Former chief executive Tony Chambers told The Independent that the February 2016 review did not identify any common themes, although some themes occured in more than one baby, which triggered a meeting with other senior hospital staff.

-He said it was highlighted that Letby had been present in more cases than other stuff, but he added: “There was no evidence other than coincidence and what was described as ‘gut feeling’.”
+He said it was highlighted that Letby had been present in more cases than other staff, but he added: “There was no evidence other than coincidence and what was described as ‘gut feeling’.”

 Meanwhile, a trust spokesman said: “Since Lucy Letby worked at our hospital, we have made significant changes to our services.
 I want to provide reassurance that every patient who accesses our services can have confidence in the care they will receive.”